catmorbid/cybergod-mkdocs/docs/systems/combat.md

 | 8   | Overkill     | Overkill     | Overkill     | Lethal Wound |
 | 9   | Overkill     | Overkill     | Overkill     | Overkill     |

-### Wound Slots
+### Wounds

-Character's wound slots depend on their Body attribute.
-Fill in a slot when receiving a wound.
-If you cannot fill a slot, then you must fill next available higher tier slot.
+If a Hit inflicts a wounds, you must mark it down on your Frame Sheet.
+A Character's wound slots are determined by their [[frame#Body|Body]] attribute.
+If you cannot fill a slot, then you must fill next available **higher** tier slot.

-The number of Wound Slots are determined by your [[frame#Body|Body]] attribute level.
+Wounds may inflict **Wound Effects**, which take effect immediately.
+Wound Effects do not stack, and you always suffer from the highest possible Effect.

+- **Dice Penalty (-1D or -2D)**: Reduce from number of dice you can roll in any tests.
+You will automatically fail a test if you don't have any dice.
+- **Dying**: You're incapacitated and will bleed out and die unless resuscitated.
+Make a **Body Save** for each Lethal Wound received at the start of every round of combat, or die.
+To resuscitate a dying character someone must make a **Moderate** `Medtech x Mind` test to stabilize the wound.
+- **Dead**: You die instantly.
+See [[#Death and Rebirth]] for what happens next.
 #### Ineffective

 `Damage Class 0 or less`